-It’s common for parents to share details about their daily struggles.
-The familiar patterns are that their children often have meltdowns during transitions, aggressive behaviors during tantrums or panic-like symptoms in new or unexpected situations.
+It’s common for parents to share details about their daily struggles; the familiar patterns are that their children often have meltdowns during transitions, aggressive behaviors during tantrums, or panic-like symptoms in new or unexpected situations.

 Why Do These Behaviors Occur in Fragile X Syndrome?

-Based on brain studies, we now know that the brains are wired differently for individuals who have FXS, which leads to a situation of hyperarousal of the sympathetic nervous system.
-People with FXS tend to have trouble habituating (getting used to) to different sensory experiences.
+Based on brain studies, we now know that the brains are wired differently for individuals who have Fragile X syndrome, which leads to a situation of hyperarousal of the sympathetic nervous system.
+People with Fragile X syndrome tend to have trouble getting used to different sensory experiences.

 Strategies to Manage Anxiety